pixelastic/aberlaas/lib/README.md

 <div class="lead">Scaffold your JavaScript projects with consistent config for tests, lint, release and CI.</div>

-`aberlaas` is a wrapper around Vitest, ESLint, Prettier, etc and their plugins so you only install one package in your `devDependencies` instead of dozens.
+`aberlaas` is a wrapper around Jest, ESLint, Prettier, etc and their plugins so you only install one package in your `devDependencies` instead of dozens.

 I created this module because I got tired of copy-pasting the same configuration